jo32pilot/Food-for-Thought/scrapers/README.md

 To develop a scraper for one of the [recipe-scraper](https://github.com/hhursev/recipe-scrapers) supported websites, perform the following
-1. Make a copy of the provided `example.py` file and rename it to `{name_of_website}.py`.
+1. In `webscrapers/` make a copy of the provided `example.py` file and rename it to `{name_of_website}.py`.
 For example, `foodnetwork.py`.
 2. In `{name_of_website}.py`, rename the class to `{NameOfWebsite}`.
 For example `FoodNetwork`.